 Kill one man and you are a murderer.
 Kill millions and you are a conqueror.
-Kill all and you are a god.
+Kill all and you are a god. —Jean Rostand

-Denounce all those material things you gain by exploiting other human beings.
+Denounce all those material things you gain by exploiting other human beings. —Tracy Chapman

 Second, tell me again why George W. Bush is our president?
 Oh, yeah.
 I forgot.
 A slim minority of the American public elected him as such.
 And now, in spite of his complete lack of political mandate and his being, without a doubt, the least capable, least accomplished, least articulate president ever, he is investing himself with more power than any previous occupant of the Oval Office with the exception of FDR.
-If someone doesn't stop him, ole G.W. will have pulled off the equivalent of the Supreme Court's Marbury vs. Madison decision--effectively redefining the authority of his own branch of government.
+If someone doesn't stop him, ole G.W. will have pulled off the equivalent of the Supreme Court's Marbury vs. Madison decision—effectively redefining the authority of his own branch of government.
 Meanwhile, Bush's dad and a bunch of ruling-elite big-wigs are mixing politics and profits, looking to cash in on Junior's military maneuvers.
 If we're going to crack down on Martha Stewart, shouldn't we look into why Bush Sr. is buying oil tankers?

 Fourth, besides the obvious affronts to common sense and decency, is there really anything wrong with just going with the flow and letting the Bush administration do its thing?
 I mean, we knew Clinton was a liar and a womanizer before we elected him the first time.
 We kept buying his line, and things turned out all right.
 Better than all right, really.
 We know Bush and the people pulling his strings are big-money energy moguls, right-wing conservatives, militarists, anti-environmentalists...
 In the end, so what?
-In most organizations, it doesn't matter who's in charge, just that somebody is in charge.
+In most organizations, it doesn't matter who's in charge, just as long as somebody is in charge.
 On a sports team, there's a right way, a wrong way, and the coach's way.
 Success usually goes to the team that buys into the coach's way, right or wrong.
 It's called unity, brothers.
 Never mind that Coach Bush is relying on just such a mentality to get everything he and his cronies want.
 Included in what they want, I'm sure, is American prosperity and global good will.
 One would hope.

 Fifth, can corruption and exploitation sometimes turn out to be a good thing?
-One could argue that America is the most powerful country in the world precisely because men like the ones pulling Bush's strings have had the guts, balls, and narcissism they needed to win and prosper--at whatever costs they deemed expedient.
+One could argue America is the most powerful country in the world precisely because men like the ones pulling Bush's strings have had the guts, balls, and narcissism they needed to win and prosper—at whatever costs they deemed expedient.
 So what if the costs usually had to be paid by people other than themselves: immigrants, minorities, the economically challenged?
 So what if those few "great" men bastardized every ideal and principle upon which our country is supposed to be based, and so what if they did it for rapacious personal gain?
 They raised the standard of living for us all.
 They built modern-day pyramids and sphinxes.
-Few people give much thought to the terrible exploitation it must've taken to construct the latter, and it's fair to say that today's peons have it much better.
+Few people give much thought to the terrible exploitation it must've taken to construct the latter, and it's fair to say today's peons have it much better.
 The Pharaoh's minions didn't have the luxury of a Lazy-Boy recliner and American Idol when they got home from their hard day at the office.

 To expand on this idea, Chicago's beautiful skyline owes much to the iron-fisted Daley political "machine."
-The elder Daley exploited the poor, minority and immigrant population like a televangelists exploits the faithful.
+The elder Daley exploited the poor, minority, and immigrant population like a televangelists exploits the faithful.
 The end result was not just a skyline and prosperity for the city, but also prosperity for many of those same aforementioned peons.
 They were able to assimilate, send their kids to college, and eventually ensconce themselves in nice suburban neighborhoods named after forests and brooks.
 After all, there is a trickle-down effect with the kind of exploitation we do in America.
 People can and often do benefit from being exploited.
 The prostitute, for example, has an awful job.
 Few situations are more exploitive than hers.
 But she can profit from it.
 If she's especially shrewd, she can save a great deal of money and create a different life for herself.

 Unfortunately, and more likely, the prostitute may also end up strung out on drugs and beaten up by her pimp: an old, ugly woman with five messed up kids in foster homes and misery as her only prospect.
 This is a state emblematic of many inner-city poor people today, as evidenced by the recent spate of deadly mob beatings in Chicago and Milwaukee.